mnewswanger/www-mikenewswanger-com/content/posts/2018/home-lab-v3-hardware.md

 By having three nodes, I can run clustered services with N+1 redundancy; two nodes can lead to split-brain so a third witness is necessary in most HA clustered scenarios.
 This covers the levels of resiliency I'm looking for in my lab.

 The build hits all of my goals for my intended use, so I'm happy with the results.
+As an added bonus, the builds look really good as well with well routed and out of sight cabling and a clean, black-and-white look.

-Next in the series: [the build process](/posts/2018/home-lab-build/)
+The next post in the series covers [the build process](/posts/2018/home-lab-build/).